FabianGremmen/Farbpalette/README.md

 # Farbpalette
 TestRepo

-Is just a test Repo
+Is just a Test for School and get familiar with GitHub